vidalme/gradientdiscipline/README.md

 <h4><u>Plan</u></h4>
 <p>Follow the plan, read this book, it's just very valueable knowledge about the actual work and not just theory, get at least the automation part done so we can start working on alura <span style='font-size:1.5rem;color:DarkCyan;font-weight:bold'>project due to  22/03/24</span>
 <h4><u>Execution</u></h4>
+<p>Well, not much progress but a lot of work, I am having problems integrating jupyter with pytthon virtual enviroments.
+It's normal subtle things get you real late in your projects, sometimes we just need to change things up and restart onn the problem later, witha a fresh mind.
+<p>Even though I am late, there is no excuse to give up, need to hurry up and do whatever I can, maybe I will shorten the book reading so I can get to work on the python automation projects.
+I really look forward to that.
 <br><hr>
 <h3>17/03/2024</h3>
 <h4><u>Plan</u></h4>
+<p> No Lazy sunday today, got to work on the book, at least the files and filestytem section must be finished!!
+So during the week I can work more or less on automation with python projects (for the aluras projects).
 <h4><u>Execution</u></h4>
 <br><hr>
 <h3>18/03/2024</h3>